digiscot/digiscot-website/pages/evolution/digital-pioneers/mhor-collective.md

 ### Who was involved?

-We’re a collective, so the embracing of change was a whole group thing.
+**Irene:** We’re a collective, so the embracing of change was a whole group thing.
 This excitement at trying new things makes our digital evolution easier - we work in a headspace where we don’t approach new tools with scepticism, but instead try them out and move on if they don’t meet our needs.

 ### What’s been the impact?

-Our digital changes have obviously impacted on us as a Collective, but because we’re in the business of sharing, we have already encouraged a fair few organisations to have a go with new tools. <a target='_blank' href="http://www.lairglearningcentre.org.uk/">Lairg Learning Centre</a> has started on <a target='_blank' href="https://trello.com/">Trello</a>, the <a target='_blank' href="https://www.highlifehighland.com/adult-learning/">Highland Adult Learning Partnership</a> has a <a target='_blank' href="https://slack.com/">Slack</a> team, and we’ve spoken to a few organisations about <a target='_blank' href="https://appear.in/">appear.in</a> for contact with remote clients as it has a lovely, clear and easy to use interface.
+**Irene:** Our digital changes have obviously impacted on us as a Collective, but because we’re in the business of sharing, we have already encouraged a fair few organisations to have a go with new tools. <a target='_blank' href="http://www.lairglearningcentre.org.uk/">Lairg Learning Centre</a> has started on <a target='_blank' href="https://trello.com/">Trello</a>, the <a target='_blank' href="https://www.highlifehighland.com/adult-learning/">Highland Adult Learning Partnership</a> has a <a target='_blank' href="https://slack.com/">Slack</a> team, and we’ve spoken to a few organisations about <a target='_blank' href="https://appear.in/">appear.in</a> for contact with remote clients as it has a lovely, clear and easy to use interface.

 Despite the distance, digital pulls us closer together.
 There’s a huge element of social and informal discussion that goes on in our slack channels, which is incredibly important to us as a team.
 We used to have Friday Gin and Tonics via Google Hangouts – it’s time to reintroduce this!

 ### Any challenges?

-Our key challenge seems to be using the <a target='_blank' href="https://www.google.com/nonprofits/">Google Suite</a> to its full potential - many of the applications leave us wondering how to use them properly.
+**Irene:** Our key challenge seems to be using the <a target='_blank' href="https://www.google.com/nonprofits/">Google Suite</a> to its full potential - many of the applications leave us wondering how to use them properly.
 We muddle through with our google files, gmail and with hangouts but it’s a bit like building flat pack furniture without reading the instructions.
 You kind of get there in the end, but somehow you’re not quite sure how you did!

 We’re still overcoming Google issues – learning by doing is always our motto.
 That, and asking folk who have it covered for advice and pointers.

 ### Any advice?

-Why on earth haven’t you used <a target='_blank' href="https://slack.com/">Slack</a> yet?
+**Irene:** Why on earth haven’t you used <a target='_blank' href="https://slack.com/">Slack</a> yet?

 ### What’s on your digital horizon?

-Our plan is to keep evolving digitally – we absolutely love digital change.
+**Irene:** Our plan is to keep evolving digitally – we absolutely love digital change.
 So the next digital change will result from a new challenge to meet, which requires a slightly different tool.

 ### What’s digitally inspiring you at the moment?

-We’re currently part of an all round inspiring <a target='_blank' href="https://www.whatsapp.com//">Whatsapp</a> group - headed up by the ever awesome Ross McCulloch of <a target='_blank' href="http://rossmcculloch.com/tag/begoodbesocial/">Be Good, Be Social</a>.
+**Irene:** We’re currently part of an all round inspiring <a target='_blank' href="https://www.whatsapp.com//">Whatsapp</a> group - headed up by the ever awesome Ross McCulloch of <a target='_blank' href="http://rossmcculloch.com/tag/begoodbesocial/">Be Good, Be Social</a>.
 Every day a new and amazing thing appears on there for us to try.

 Recent highlights include: <a target='_blank' href="https://www.mentimeter.com/">Mentimeter</a>, <a target='_blank' href="https://getkahoot.com/">Kahoot</a> and <a target='_blank' href="https://sidewaysdictionary.com/#/">Sideways dictionary</a>

 -----

-Thanks to Mhor Collective for sharing how they’re using digital in the third sector.
+Thanks to Irene from the Mhor Collective for sharing how they’re using digital in the third sector.
 We hope that the digital tools mentioned and their approach have inspired your third sector organisation.
 Don’t forget to share it with your networks to keep the inspiration flowing and tell us what you think  <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> using **#digiscotpioneers**.

 If you’d like to help spread some more digital inspiration across the third sector then get in touch with us <a href="https://twitter.com/digiscot?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">@digiscot</a> and <a href="mailto:onedigital@scvo.org.uk">onedigital@scvo.org.uk</a>.
 We’d love to hear from you and share it with our networks!